 How to Get to St. Mark’s Square from the Venice Cruise Terminal/Port of Venice

 Now, let’s just say you’ve checked in as early as you can to your cruise ship, and you want to explore Venice a little bit before you set sail.
 Or let’s say you’ve docked in Venice as a port of call, and you want to get straight to the most popular place in the entire city because you’ve got limited time to enjoy it.
-I shall begin by telling you that you’re missing out on the best of Venice by not spending the night, and that you’d do well to treat this brief visit as a “sampler plate” and return for the full five-course menu on a later trip.
+I shall begin by telling you that you’re missing out on the best of Venice by not spending the night and that you’d do well to treat this brief visit as a “sampler plate” and return for the full five-course menu on a later trip.
 And now I’ll tell you how to get to St. Mark’s Square from the Venice cruise port.

-On the map below, I’ve marked where the cruise port is on the left, where St. Mark’s Square and St. Mark’s Basilica are on the right, and I’ve also put a red marker where the Rialto Bridge is and a green marker where the Santa Lucia train station is for reference.
+On the map below, I’ve marked where the cruise port is on the left, where St. Mark’s Square and St. Mark’s Basilica is on the right, and I’ve also put a red marker where the Rialto Bridge is and a green marker where the Santa Lucia train station is for reference.
 The little blue markers you see lining the islands are vaporetto stops.

-The S. Marta stop is the one closest to the cruise terminal, and vaporetto line 41 runs from S. Marta to the S. Marco-S. Zaccaria stop (with only a few stops along the Giudecca island) daily.
+The S. Marta stop is the one closest to the cruise terminal, and vaporetto line 41 runs from S. Marta to the S. Marco-S. Zaccaria stops (with only a few stops along the Giudecca island) daily.
 The trip is roughly 20 minutes.
 It won’t take you along the famous Grand Canal, but you can always make a beeline for St. Mark’s Square and then work your way back toward the cruise ship along the Grand Canal in a combination of walking and taking the vaporetti.